Computer science MSc curriculum structure

 You’ll learn to:

-• Summarise and critique computer science research papers
+• Summarise and critique research papers in Computer Science and AI

-• Determine which research area you would like to work in for your project
+• Determine which research topic they would like to work on for their dissertation

-• Critically analyse and review previous work in a chosen subject area
+• Critically analyse and review previous work in the chosen subject area

-• Understand the principles of structuring a research project
+• Understand the principles of structuring a dissertation

 After completing the research you will be able to:

-• Identify the tasks to be completed, plan a scheme of work and complete the project to a professional standard
+• Identify the tasks to be completed in a research project, plan a scheme of work, and complete the project to a professional standard

-• Demonstrate successful completion of tasks in a coherently written dissertation, including a discussion of the research outcomes and future directions
+• Demonstrate the successful completion of these tasks in a well-structured and coherently written dissertation, which will include a discussion of the research outcomes of the work, and future directions

 • Evaluate and critique the project